Position Closing Date: Open until filled; early applications are strongly recommended

-Palmer Land Trust seeks a Community Engagement and Philanthropy Manager to implement our new community engagement strategy and manage community and donor relationships.
-Reporting to Palmer’s Executive Director, and working under Palmer’s interim communications and fundraising director, the manager will be on the front lines of building a new and robust community engagement program focused on rallying the community around land and water conservation.
+Palmer Land Trust seeks a Community Engagement and Philanthropy Coordinator to assist with implementing our new community engagement strategy and to help coordinate our community and donor relationships.
+Reporting to Palmer’s CEO, and working under Palmer’s communications and fundraising director, the coordinator will be part of a team who is on the front lines of building a new and robust community engagement program focused on rallying the community around land and water conservation.
 With nearly 136,000 acres under permanent conservation, Palmer Land Trust is one of the leading nonprofit land conservation organizations in Colorado, and is one of the twenty largest local land trusts in the nation.
-This is an exciting and unique position to mobilize people around an important cause central to our health and quality of life in Colorado.
+This is an exciting time in the organization’s history to mobilize people around an important cause central to our health and quality of life in Colorado.

-The primary focus of the position is twofold: 1) mobilizing and activating key audiences in target areas including Colorado Springs, Pueblo, and Fremont Counties, and 2) managing relationships with prospective and existing donors to Palmer Land Trust.
-Using strategic communication strategies, a variety of events, and exemplary donor stewardship practices, this position will be Palmer’s key people and community connector.
+The primary focus of the position is twofold: 1) mobilizing and activating key audiences in target areas including Colorado Springs, Pueblo, and Fremont Counties, and 2) assisting the executive director and communications director with relationships with prospective and existing donors to Palmer Land Trust.
 This position will help to bring the message of land and water conservation into the forefront of our region’s priorities through activities on the land, conveying stories of the importance of conservation and nature, and building deep relationships with donors to the organization.

-This position requires an outgoing individual who is interested in engaging the people and communities we serve, with a vision for building more community involvement for Palmer Land Trust.
+This position requires an enthusiastic individual who is interested in engaging the people and communities we serve, with a vision for building more community involvement for Palmer Land Trust.
 As one of the “best kept secrets” in southern Colorado, we want Palmer Land Trust to become a household name and this position is critical to that success!
-The selected individual will have excellent writing and storytelling skills, a warm and engaging demeanor, and most importantly, will have a passion for nature, farming and ranching, and outdoor recreation in the West.
+The selected individual will be highly organized with a high attention to detail and excel working on a team in a support position.
+The successful individual must also have excellent writing and communication skills, a warm and engaging demeanor, and most importantly, will have a passion for nature, farming and ranching, and outdoor recreation in the West.

 Palmer is committed to organizational excellence and innovation, and is seeking candidates who thrive in a high-performance environment.
 This is a permanent, full-time position with generous time off and a comprehensive benefits package.

-Donor relations management: Manage people, fundraising activities, and strategies that serve to initiate, strengthen, and grow donor engagement.
+Donor relations coordination: Help coordinate people, fundraising activities, and activities that serve to initiate, strengthen, and grow donor engagement.
 Build a deep knowledge of Palmer’s donor base and leverage constructive and effective relationships between donors and staff and board members.

-Provide philanthropic-focused administrative support to the Executive Director including setting up donor meetings, managing a busy calendar, scheduling networking opportunities, etc.
+Provide philanthropic-focused administrative support to the CEO including setting up donor meetings, managing a busy calendar, scheduling networking opportunities, etc

 Ensure effective use of CRM database, and provide direct management of donor and fundraising components